changm/BackoutBot/README.md

 Finally, if a regression is detected, it will output in regressions.txt

 ## Config
-Modify config.txt to point to the location of your gecko / gaia directory
+Modify config.txt to point to the location of your gecko / gaia directory.
+The Gecko directory must be the mozilla-central directory from mercurial. http://hg.mozilla.org/mozilla-central

 ## Running
 Easy thing to do is just do ./run.sh.
 This will move your gaia directory one commit forward.
 It will run FOREVER.
 So if you execute this, run it in the background or in a screen.